will51mps0n/Linker/README.md

-# LC-2K Linker
+# Linker

-This project implements a **multi-file linker** for the LC-2K architecture.
+This project implements a **multi-file linker** for a simulated architecture.
 The linker combines multiple object files into a single machine code program, resolving label references, adjusting for relocation, and validating symbol tables.
 It mirrors the behavior of traditional linkers in low-level systems.

 ---

 ## Features

-- Parses `.obj` files containing LC-2K sections (text, data, symbol table, relocation table)
+- Parses `.obj` files containing sections (text, data, symbol table, relocation table)
 - Resolves global and local labels across files
 - Applies relocation to instructions like `lw`, `sw`, and `.fill`
 - Outputs linked machine code (`.mc` file) for simulation